CartoDB/carto-selfhosted/customizations/README.md

 **Prerequisites**

-- A `.crt` file with your custom domain x509 certificate
+- A `.crt` file with your custom domain x509 certificate.
-- A `.key` file with your custom domain private key
+- A `.key` file with your custom domain private key.

 **Configuration**

-1. Create a `certs` folder in the current directory (`carto-selfhosted`)
+1. Create a `certs` folder in the current directory (`carto-selfhosted`).

-2. Copy your `<cert>.crt` and `<cert>.key` files in the `certs` folders (the files must be directly accesible from the server, i.e.: not protected with password and with the proper permissions)
+2. Copy your `<cert>.crt` and `<cert>.key` files in the `certs` folders (the files must be directly accesible from the server, i.e.: not protected with password and with the proper permissions).

-3. Modify the next vars in the `customer.env` file
+3. Modify the following vars in the `customer.env` file:

 ```diff
 - # ROUTER_SSL_AUTOGENERATE= <1 to enable | 0 to disable>